 Things to do BEFORE embryo transfer:

-– Make sure that you have some time to yourself to relax and get rid of any negative energy or thoughts you may have.
-We will be able to organize yoga or meditation sessions before your embryo transfer should you be interested or you can simply do a bit of sightseeing the day before to relax.
+– Make sure that you have some time to yourself to relax and get rid of any negative thoughts you may have.
+Stress is our enemy; therefore, anything that will help you relax will help with your embryo transfer.

 Things to do AFTER embryo transfer:

-– On the day of your embryo transfer, or the day after, you will need to have your progesterone level checked.
-If your progesterone level is low, you may need additional progesterone supplementation in the form of a progesterone injections.
+– On the day of your embryo transfer you will need to have your progesterone level checked.
+If your progesterone level is low, you may need additional progesterone supplementation in the form of progesterone injections.
 We will be able to perform the test at our clinic and supplement you with the additional injection if necessary.
 Progesterone is a naturally occurring hormone which helps maintain the endometrial thickness and provide a favorable environment for embryo implantation.
 In natural pregnancies, progesterone is released by the corpus luteum after ovulation.
 In IVF cycles, this needs to be supplemented externally.

 – After embryo transfer, you will rest for a few hours at our clinic then you can go back to your normal routine.
 Once the embryo(s) has/have been transferred, there will be no additional measures to take beyond what we already use.

---- No fizzy drinks, at least for the first 12 days until your confirmed pregnancy.
-You should also not be eating gassy foods as fizzy drinks and gassy foods can upset your stomach and we want to maximize stomach cramps and contractions as they may negatively affect embryo implantation.
+* No fizzy drinks, at least for the first 12 days until your confirmed pregnancy.
+You should also not be eating gassy foods as fizzy drinks and gassy foods can upset your stomach and we want to avoid stomach cramps and contractions as they may negatively affect embryo implantation.

----Avoid smoking, drugs and alcohol altogether after your embryo transfer.
-Once the embryos have been transferred, drugs, cigarettes and alcohol can have very detrimental effects on your baby.
+* Avoid smoking, drugs and alcohol altogether after your embryo transfer.
+Once the embryos have been transferred, drugs, cigarettes and alcohol can have very detrimental effects on your baby’s development.

---- Keep using your progesterone supplements (crinone gel 8%) until the 12th week of your pregnancy.
-Day 1 of your pregnancy will be counted as the first day of your last menstrual period.
-11 weeks after your last menstrual period, you can go down to 1 application per day and continue like that for one week and on the 12th week of your pregnancy, stop using the crinone gel altogether.
+* Keep using your progesterone supplements (crinone gel 8%) until the 12th week of your pregnancy.
+12th week is when the placenta takes over progesterone secretion, therefore, you will no longer need to externally supplement it.
+On the 11th week of your pregnancy, you can go down to 1 application per day and continue like that for one week and on the 12th week of your pregnancy, stop using the crinone gel altogether.

 We wish you a successful embryo transfer!